ldgabbay/jwplayer/fl5/doc/publishers/options.rst

    .. note::

-      In addition to these built-in providers, it is possible to load custom providers into the JW Player, e.g. for *Livestream.com* channels.
+      In addition to these built-in providers, it is possible to load custom providers into the JW Player, e.g. for specific CDN support.
 Custom providers are packed in a separate SWF file, much like a **plugin**.

-      A number of custom providers is available from our `addons repository <http://www.longtailvideo.com/addons/>`_.
-Third party developers interested in building a custom provider should check our our `developer site <http://developer.longtailvideo.com/>`_, which includes documentation and a MediaProvider SDK.
+      A number of custom providers is available from our ` addons repository <http://www.longtailvideo.com/addons/>`_.
+Third party developers interested in building a custom provider should check our our `developer site <http://developer.longtailvideo.com>`_, which includes documentation and a MediaProvider SDK.

 .. describe:: start ( 0 )